DesignedByUs-org/dbu-design-corps-template/README.md

     'https://api.twitter.com/oauth2/token'
 ```

-Copy the bearer token and on line 18, replace `process.env.WWD_TWITTER_BEARER_TOKEN` with it.
+Copy the bearer token and on line 18, replace `process.env.DBU_TWITTER_BEARER_TOKEN` with it.